 We shortlist applicants for interview based on our assessment of your application.
 First interviews will be held at Maiden Erlegh School or at the relevant partner school.

 Interview days will usually include: tour of the school; written task related to your subject; group discussion on a current issue in education; teaching a 20 minutes lesson with a small group of pupils; a panel interview.

-Find current vacancies on the Dfe portal and search for Berkshire Teaching School Alliance, provider code, 1Y1.
+Find current vacancies on the Find Postgraduate Teacher Training website and search for Berkshire Teaching School Alliance, provider code, 1Y1.